Nirupama Rao: Fellowships and Teaching Positions

 On the completion of her tenure as Ambassador of India to the United States in November 2013, Brown University announced that Nirupama Rao would be the Meera and Vikram Gandhi Fellow in residence at the University during 2014.
 During the year, Rao was engaged in research on Sino-Indian diplomatic relations for what would eventually become her first work of historical non-fiction (The Fractured Himalaya: India Tibet China 1949-1962) and in writing on select foreign policy issues.

 In November 2014, the Jawaharlal Nehru Memorial Fund, New Delhi announced the conferment of the prestigious Jawaharlal Nehru Fellowship on Nirupama Rao in connection with her research for The Fractured Himalaya.

 Following the completion of these fellowships, Rao taught at Brown University in 2015 and 2016, leading a seminar course titled "India in the World".
 The course covered several key areas of India's foreign policy and global interaction.
 In 2017, Rao was named a Public Policy Fellow at the Woodrow Wilson International Center for Scholars in Washington D.C., affiliated with the center's Asia Program.
 As part of the fellowship, Rao spent three months in residence at the Wilson Center where she continued her research for The Fractured Himalaya.
 Rao continues to be involved with the Wilson Center, serving on the Board of Advisors for the Asia Program.

 In 2018, Rao was named the George Ball Adjunct Professor for the fall semester at the School of International and Public Affairs (SIPA) at Columbia University.
 In 2019, she was a Pacific Leadership Fellow at the University of California, San Diego.

 Advisory and Board Positions

 Post her retirement from the Indian Foreign Service, Rao has served on various corporate boards in India including Adani Ports, ITC, JSW Steel, KEC International, Coromandel International, Network 18 Media & Investments, TV18 Broadcast, Max Financial Services, Viacom 18.
+She is also currently a member of the Council of the Indian Institute of Science, Bangalore and the International Crisis Group (since 2024).